0

 As seen from the interactive examples above, weights2weights space enables applications analogous to those of a traditional generative latent space–-inversion, editing, and sampling–-but producing model weights rather than images.
 With generative models such as GANs, the instance is a latent mapping to an image, whereas the instance with weights2weights is a set of identity-encoding weights.

 We find that similar subspaces can be created for other visual concepts beyond human identities.
-For instance, we apply the weights2weights framework to models encoding different dog breeds.
+For instance, we apply the weights2weights framework to models encoding different dog breeds or cars.
 We encourage further efforts in exploring the generality of weights2weights.

 The authors would like to thank Grace Luo, Lisa Dunlap, Konpat Preechakul, Sheng-Yu Wang, Stephanie Fu, Or Patashnik, Daniel Cohen-Or, and Sergey Tulyakov for helpful discussions.
 AD is supported by the US Department of Energy Computational Science Graduate Fellowship.
 Part of the work was completed by AD as an intern with Snap Inc. YG is funded by the Google Fellowship.
 Additional funding came from ONR MURI.